Protect Your Health From Smoke During Wildfire Season, Forest Fires and Bosque Fires

 Should you use your swamp cooler or the air conditioner in your car?
-Avoid using your swamp cooler when the smoke levels are higher than normal.
-This is because most swamp coolers have filter pore sizes that are much too large to filter out particles from smoke.
-The typical rule of thumb is if it smells like your swamp cooler is bringing in smoke from the outside, it’s best to turn the unit off until the outside air quality improves.
-The same rule applies to automobile air-conditioning.
-Motorists can continue to use their air conditioning systems using re-circulated air.
+Avoid using your swamp cooler when the smoke levels are higher than normal because most swamp coolers have filter pore sizes that are much too large to filter out particles from smoke.
+If it smells like your swamp cooler is bringing in smoke from the outside, it’s best to turn the unit off until the outside air quality improves.
+The same rule applies to automobile air-conditioning unless motorists use re-circulated air.

 Smoke and Your Health

 Smoke is a complex mixture of carbon dioxide, water vapor, carbon monoxide, particulate matter, hydrocarbons and other organic chemicals, nitrogen oxides, and metals.
 This mixture can irritate and even injure the mouth, nose, throat, and lung tissue.
 In healthy people, symptoms of smoke exposure usually include irritation of eyes, nose and throat or breathing discomfort.
 More severe symptoms may include chest tightness, wheezing, shortness of breath, and coughing.

 If you have asthma, a chronic lung disease, or cardiovascular disease,